wazuh/wazuh-qa/docs/tests/integration/test_remoted/test_agent_communication/test_protocols_communication.md

 ## Expected behavior

-Success if the event has been found in the manager's `archives.log` after sending it from the agent, using different protocols and ports.
+Success if the event has been found in the manager's `queue` socket after sending it from the agent, using different protocols and ports.
 Failure otherwise.

 ## Testing